Skip to Main Content

 Intro to SciVal

-SciVal logo with link to scival landing pageSciVal is a visualisation tool used to analyse research performance metrics of researchers, departments, institutions, and subject areas.
+SciVal logo with link to scival landing pageSciVal is a research intelligence tool used to analyse research metrics of researchers, departments, institutions, and subject areas.

 SciVal is a product of Elsevier and uses Scopus – a multidisciplinary citation database- to access citation data.
 It receives policy data from Overton and Patent Data from various Patent offices around the world.